 Before we start SSIS package configuration using XML Configuration File, let me execute the package and see what is it returning.

-Select Configuration type: Here, we have to select the configuration type.
-By default XML configuration file is selected by the SSIS.
+Select Configuration type: Here, we have to select the configuration type by default, XML configuration file chosen by the SSIS.

 As you can from the below screenshot, we are creating ExecutepackageConfigFile of type dtsConfig inside our project.

 Select Properties to Export: You have to specify the target value here.
 It may be a variable value or connection manager settings.

 Here we want to replace the connection manager settings inside the package with the XML configuration file.
 So, let me select the ConnectionString property.
 It means, default connection string inside the package replaced with this config file at run time.

 Let me rename the Configuration name as Connection String Configuration, and click the Finish button to close the wizard.

 Now you can see our newly created Connection String configuration that holds the connection string information inside the .dtsConfigfile.